kty7/DicoTrav/wp-content/plugins/secupress/readme.txt

 3. The first scan
 4. The 1st step: result of the scan
 5. The 2nd step: choose what to automatically fix (1)
-6. SecuPress is fixing issue for you
+6. SecuPress is fixing issues for you
 7. The 3rd step: manual fix, when you have to decide something
 8. The 4th step: final report, you can export it as PDF (1)

 == Changelog ==

-= 2.3.8 =
+= 2.3.16.2 =
-* 28 March 2025
+* 24 May 2025
-* Improvement: Password Lifespan Module: It's now mandatory to renew your password if expired.
-* Fix: Allow .xml/.xsl in bad url access module (hello sitemaps) + allow non existing files to be added (hello redirections)
-* Fix: Prevent a possible error on Actions on plugins, not allowing to deactivate the module.
-* Fix: Add a condition before destroying the session.
+* Fix: A possible loop when login
+* Fix: A too big SQL query on site with too many users

 == Upgrade Notice ==
 * SecuPress 2.3+ now requires PHP 7.0 minimum.